-Vitamin A assists in bone growth and strengthens the immune system; it also contributes to reproductive health.
+Vitamin A assists in bone growth and strengthens the immune system.
+It also contributes to reproductive health.
 Folate has been proven to aid in heart health, keep the brain functioning properly and even fighting off depression.
 Magnesium is a natural energy booster, aids in digestion and has even been shown to assist in preventing migraine headaches.
-Dietary fiber is great for keeping things regular, while phosphorus assists in keeping bones and teeth strong and healthy.
+Dietary fiber is great for keeping things regular while phosphorus assists in keeping bones and teeth strong and healthy.
 Vitamin C is another immune system booster that is also great for lowering hypertension and the risk of stroke.
 Potassium enhances muscle strength, contributes to heart health and regulates metabolism.

 Pumpkin Soup With Parmesan Croutons

 There aren’t many things more satisfying than a bowl of hot soup on a chilly day.
-When the weather outside is frightful, a piping hot pumpkin dish can be quite a delightful reprieve.
+When the weather outside is bone-chilling, a piping hot pumpkin dish can be quite a delightful reprieve.
 This soup is hearty, creamy and as good for the body as it is for the soul.

-1 tablespoon coconut oil
+- 1 tablespoon coconut oil

-sea salt and freshly ground black pepper, to taste
+- Freshly ground black pepper, to taste

-1 large brown onion
+- 1 large onion

-3 centimeter piece of ginger, minced
+- 1-inch piece ginger, minced

-1 ½ teaspoon ground or fresh turmeric
+- 1 1/2 teaspoon ground or fresh turmeric

-3 sage leaves
+- 3 sage leaves

-¼ cup Parmesan cheese
+- 1/4 cup Parmesan cheese

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-sea salt and freshly cracked black pepper, to season
+- Freshly cracked black pepper, to taste

 - Preheat oven to 350 degrees Fahrenheit.